-Mavis on 10th April, just before she went missing.
+Mavis in March just before she went missing.

-... it was the receptionist at a vets practice in Peterborough saying that Mavis had just been handed in to them, she was 'found wandering the streets'.
+It was a receptionist at a vets practice in Peterborough phoning to say that Mavis had just been handed in to them, she was 'found wandering the streets'.
 I rang around, asked the kennels if they could keep my doggies for another day, let Mum and Lovely Hubby know what I was doing and then set off at midday.

 Mavis at midnight last night.

 After a five hundred mile round trip though places I have never visited before later, my gorgeous little Mavis was tucked up in her own bed for the first time in four and a half months.

 When she went missing Lovely Hubby thought she had been caught by foxes or badgers and had met a grim end.
 I guessed that she may have been picked up by someone returning home after a holiday and kept for themselves and I remember writing that on here that if that was the case, I hoped she had gone to a good home !!